 \section{Introduction}

 Parameterized quantum circuits (PQCs) are an essential component of variational quantum algorithms (VQAs), which have emerged as leading candidates to achieve quantum advantage on near-term devices~\cite{cerezo2021variational, peruzzo2014variational}.
 PQCs provide a flexible and expressive framework for encoding quantum information and solving computational problems in domains such as quantum chemistry~\cite{bauer2020quantum, singh2023benchmarking, delgado2021variational, motta2022emerging, cao2019quantum}, combinatorial optimization~\cite{comb_opt_cite1, comb_opt_cite2, comb_opt_cite3}, and quantum machine learning~\cite{liu2021hybrid, arthur2022hybrid, jerbi2023quantum, shi2022parameterized}.
 A PQC comprises a sequence of quantum gates with tunable parameters.
 By optimizing these parameters using a classical feedback loop, the circuit can approximate solutions to complex problems that are classically intractable~\cite{mcclean2016theory, benedetti2019parameterized}.
-In particular, PQCs have been successfully applied to simulate molecular ground states~\cite{kandala2017hardware, o2016scalable}, and solve Max-Cut and other NP-hard problems~\cite{bittel2021training, hadfield2019quantum, wang2018quantum}.
+In particular, PQCs have been successfully applied to simulate molecular ground states~\cite{kandala2017hardware, o2016scalable}, and have been applied to approximate solutions to Max-Cut and other NP-hard optimization problems~\cite{perez2024variational, hadfield2019quantum, wang2018quantum, utkarsh2020solving, choi2020quantum, saleem2020max}.
 Their adaptability and compatibility with noisy intermediate-scale quantum (NISQ) hardware make them a central building block in current hybrid quantum-classical computing paradigms~\cite{cerezo2021variational, bharti_etal}.

 Despite the potential of PQCs, their deployment on NISQ devices introduces significant challenges.
-However, they are still able to provide quantum advantages to some extent to the aforementioned problems~\cite{RevModPhys.93.025003, mitarai2018quantum}.
-Current quantum hardware is limited by decoherence, gate fidelity, and readout errors, affecting the precision and convergence of the optimization process~\cite{preskill2018quantum, schuld2020circuit}.
+However, they may still be able to provide quantum advantages~\cite{ mitarai2018quantum}.
+Current quantum hardware is limited by decoherence, gate infidelity, and readout errors, affecting the precision and convergence of the optimization process~\cite{preskill2018quantum, schuld2020circuit}.